The Lambrechts-Stanley Model of Configuration Spaces: Introduction

-We use that the space $\Conf_{k}(M)$ is homotopy equivalent to its Fulton--MacPherson compactification $\FM_{M}(k)$~\cite{FultonMacPherson1994, Sinha2004}.
-When $M$ is framed, these compactifications assemble into a right module $\FM_{M}$ over the Fulton--MacPherson operad $\FM_{n}$~\cite{FultonMacPherson1994, AxelrodSinger1994}, an operad weakly equivalent to the little $n$-disks operad of \textcite{May1972, BoardmanVogt1973}.
-We show that the Lambrechts--Stanley model is compatible with this action of the little disks operad.
+In our work, we actually use another model of the little $n$-disk operads, defined using the Fulton--MacPherson compactifications $\FM_{n}(k)$ of the configurations spaces $\Conf_k(\R^n)$~\cite{FultonMacPherson1994,AxelrodSinger1994,Sinha2004}.
+This compactification allows us to retrieve, on this collection of spaces $\FM_{n} = \{ \FM_{n}(k) \}$, the operadic composition products which were lost in the configurations spaces $\Conf_k(\R^n)$.
+We also use the Fulton--MacPherson compactifications $\FM_{M}(k)$ of the configuration spaces $\Conf_{k}(M)$ associated to a closed manifold $M$.
+When $M$ is framed, these compactifications assemble into an operadic right module $\FM_{M}$ over the Fulton--MacPherson operad $\FM_{n}$, which roughly means that we can insert a configuration in $\FM_{n}$ into a configuration in $\FM_{M}$.
+We show that the Lambrechts--Stanley model is compatible with this action of the little disks operad, as we explain now.